HangfireIO/Cronos/README.md

 **W character**

 `W` character is allowed for the day-of-month field.
 This character is used to specify the weekday (Monday-Friday) nearest the given day.
 As an example, if you were to specify `15W` as the value for the day-of-month field, the meaning is: "the nearest weekday to the 15th of the month."
-So, if the 15th is a Saturday, `Next` returns Friday the 14th.
-If the 15th is a Sunday, `Next` returns Monday the 16th.
-If the 15th is a Tuesday, then `Next` returns Tuesday the 15th.
-However, if you specify "1W" as the value for day-of-month, and the 1st is a Saturday, `Next` returns the 3rd, as it does not 'jump' over the boundary of a month's days.
+So, if the 15th is a Saturday, occurrence is Friday the 14th.
+If the 15th is a Sunday, occurrence is Monday the 16th.
+If the 15th is a Tuesday, then occurrence is Tuesday the 15th.
+However, if you specify "1W" as the value for day-of-month, and the 1st is a Saturday, occurrence will be the 3rd, as it does not 'jump' over the boundary of a month's days.
 The 'W' character can be specified only when the day-of-month is a single day, not a range or list of days.

 | Expression        | Description                                              |
 |-------------------|----------------------------------------------------------|